Weatherford Announces Launch of Consent Solicitation to Holders of its 6.500% Senior Secured First Lien Notes Due 2028

-/EIN News/ -- HOUSTON, April 12, 2023 (GLOBE NEWSWIRE) -- Weatherford International plc (NASDAQ: WFRD) (“Weatherford,” and together with its subsidiaries, the “Company,” “we,” “us” and “our”) today announced that Weatherford International Ltd., a Bermuda exempted company and wholly owned subsidiary of Weatherford (“Weatherford Bermuda”), has commenced a consent solicitation (the “Consent Solicitation”) to solicit the consent of holders of its outstanding 6.500% Senior Secured First Lien Notes due 2028 (the “Notes”) for amendments (the “Proposed Amendments”) to the indenture governing the Notes (the “Indenture”).
+HOUSTON, April 12, 2023 (GLOBE NEWSWIRE) -- Weatherford International plc WFRD ("Weatherford," and together with its subsidiaries, the "Company," "we," "us" and "our") today announced that Weatherford International Ltd., a Bermuda exempted company and wholly owned subsidiary of Weatherford ("Weatherford Bermuda"), has commenced a consent solicitation (the "Consent Solicitation") to solicit the consent of holders of its outstanding 6.500% Senior Secured First Lien Notes due 2028 (the "Notes") for amendments (the "Proposed Amendments") to the indenture governing the Notes (the "Indenture").

 Amendment and Consent